-- ► Never allow yourself to be distracted by the display or your mobile phone. - ➤ Stop bicycle if you want to make inputs on the display other than a change in level of assistance.
-Only enter data when the bicycle is stationary
+- ► Never allow yourself to be distracted by the display or your mobile phone. - Stop bicycle if you want to make inputs on the display other than a change in level of assistance.
+Only enter data when the S pedelec is stationary.